vd1310/Amazon_Vine_Analysis/README.md

 #### C: What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

 ### Summary:
+##### As we can see that about 51% of the reviews in the dataset were 5 stars reviews verses non-Vine reviews which is only 39%.
+This indicates a positivity bias for reviews in the Vine program.
+##### We can also perform the statistical distribution of the star rating for the Vine and non-Vine reviews